Basic fire suppression certification - Step 2

 If you got your training through the SFFMA or an out-of-state program, an approved field examiner will have to evaluate your skills.
 A field examiner is a commission-certified instructor who has taken the commission's field examiner course within the last two years, and who holds a fire fighter certification.

 You will have to find a commission-certified field examiner and make the arrangements for the evaluation yourself.
-To find a field examiner, contact the basic fire suppression training facilities in your area, or give our testing and training approval staff a call at (512) 936-3811.
+To find a field examiner, contact the basic fire suppression training facilities in your area, or give our testing and training approval staff a call at (512) 936-3811 or email at firstname.lastname@example.org.
 The facility may arrange to evaluate your skills one-on-one, or they may test you along with a group or class in progress.

-When you find a field examiner who is willing to evaluate your skills, he or she must contact the commission's training approval and testing program staff in writing and send us:
+When you find a field examiner who is willing to evaluate your skills, they will schedule the skills in the training facility's online training management system (tFIDO).

 The field examiner will give you two chances to perform each skill.
 If you don't perform the skill correctly in two tries, you will have to get some remedial training in the skill before you get a third attempt.
 (If you fail a third time, you will have to start your entire training course over, from the beginning.)